dw251414/Belly-Button_Biodiversity/README.md

 # Belly-Button_Biodiversity
 Plotly and Belly Button Biodiversity: Build an interactive dashboard using Plotly.js to explore data on the biodiversity of belly buttons.
 Then deploy your dashboard to a cloud server.
+The interactive dashboard explores the Belly Button Biodiversity dataset (see link below), which catalogs the microbes that colonize human navels.

+Belly Button Biodiversity dataset: http://robdunnlab.com/projects/belly-button-biodiversity/

 ---